FStilwell/Armature_joint/README.md

 ### Software

+More details on the software can be found in the project report under the "5.
+Project Design/methodology" section.

 The software that I worked on is found under SDKs/nRF5_SDK_14.2.0_17b948a/examples/my_examples.
 They are Segger Embedded Studio project files.
 There are two programs that I think might be useful which are the blinky projects below.

 A blink program is found under SDKs/nRF5_SDK_14.2.0_17b948a/examples/my_examples/Armature_joint_blinky_4-working/